nikzzhere/Siamese_FaceRecognition/README.md

 2.Features

-3.Setup

-4.Usage
+3.How to Run

-5.Project Report
+4.Project Report

-6.Contributing

-7.License
+5.Contributors

 # Introduction
 Face recognition in scenarios where limited training data is available is a challenging task.
 This project explores the use of Siamese Neural Networks to perform One-Shot & Few-Shot Face Recognition.
 The Siamese architecture enables learning embeddings for faces and facilitates recognition, even when there are minimal samples available for a particular individual.